7 of the Most Common Decorating Mistakes to Avoid

 Here are the seven most common mistakes to avoid when redecorating your home.

-Mistake #1: Not planning
+1. Not planning

 Is painting the walls part of your plan?
 Before anything else, you should choose your paint colour.
-Cost it out based on how much surface area you need to cover and only then should you start window shopping for complementary throw pillows and rugs.
+Cost it out based on how much surface area you need to cover and only then should you start window shopping for complimentary throw pillows and rugs.

 If you're not planning such a major overhaul, at least establish a starting point.
 Identify the one major change you want to make—a new rug, a vintage coffee table, space-saving shelves—and work from there.
 Once you've got that one item, let it inform the rest of your decisions as far as colour and texture go.

-Solution: Write down (pen to paper) exactly what you want to achieve from redecorating and make a list of ideas.
+Write down (pen to paper) exactly what you want to achieve from redecorating and make a list of ideas.
 Then, organise the ideas in a logical order taking into consideration timing and budget.

 Don't waste your time perusing vintage furniture on Instagram until you've got a solid understanding of what exactly will fit inside your home.
 Make sure you get it in writing—treat yourself like an untrustworthy business associate and ensure future you won't be disappointed after realising too late that the totally unique, totally perfect antique sideboard you've set your heart on (or even worse, actually purchased) is actually too big for your living room.